Green Mountain Energy

 - Environmental track record matters, not just a 'green' label

-- You want your electricity company to actually support wind/solar infrastructure
+- You want your electricity company to support wind/solar infrastructure

 - Your credit is solid (no prepaid option here)